-Combination Immunotherapy (nivolumab + ipilimumab)
+Combination Immunotherapy

+Nivolimab + ipilimumab

 This combination was evaluated in several studies.
 We will focus on the data from the long-term report of the CheckMate 067 study (which evaluated nivolumab + ipilimumab with nivolumab alone or ipilimumab alone).
-If you would like to review this study, please see the Larkin 2019 citation listed in the IN-DEPTH READING FROM THE SCIENTIFIC LITERATURE.
+If you would like to review this study, please see the Larkin 2019 and Hodi 2022 citations listed in the IN-DEPTH READING FROM THE SCIENTIFIC LITERATURE.